FBemf/corkboard/README.md

 Here's the API:

 ```
 GET /note/:note         Returns an HTML page containing the note named :note.
-GET /raw/:note      Returns the raw contents of the note named :note.
+GET /api/note/:note     Returns the raw contents of the note named :note.
-POST /note/:note    Creates a new note named :note.
+POST /api/note/:note    Creates a new note named :note.
 The contents of the note are the body of the request.
-                    Will not let you override a pre-existing note.
+POST /api/note/:note    Creates a new note named :note, or overwrites it if it already exists.
+                        The contents of the note are the body of the request.
-DELETE /note/:note  Removes the note named :note.
+DELETE /api/note/:note  Removes the note named :note.
 Returns 200 even if that note didn't exist.
 ```

 And of course the web UI is at `/`.